filecoin-project/lotus/blockstore/splitstore/README.md

 maintain a coldstore, even with garbage collection.
 It is also appropriate for small nodes that are simply watching the chain.

+*Warning:* Using the discard store for a general purpose node is discouraged, unless you really know what you are doing.
+Use it at your own risk.

 ## Configuration Options

 These are options in the `[Chainstore.Splitstore]` section of the configuration: